pytorch/torchtitan/docs/debugging.md

 You cab find the saved pickle files in your output folder.
 To visualize a snapshot file, you can drag and drop it to <https://pytorch.org/memory_viz>.
 To learn more details on memory profiling, please visit this [tutorial](https://pytorch.org/blog/understanding-gpu-memory-1/).

+## Troubleshooting jobs that timeout

+If you encounter jobs that timeout, you'll need to debug them to identify the root cause.
+To help with this process, we've enabled Flight Recorder, a tool that continuously collects diagnostic information about your jobs.
+When a job times out, Flight Recorder automatically generates dump files on every rank containing valuable debugging data.
+You can find these dump files in the `job.dump_folder` directory.
+To learn how to analyze and diagnose issues using these logs, follow our step-by-step tutorial [link](https://pytorch.org/tutorials/prototype/flight_recorder_tutorial.html).